kubermatic/docs/content/kubeone/master/architecture/requirements/provider_support_matrix/AWS/aws.en.md

 ## AWS

-Ensure that the user used by the machine controller has (at least) the following IAM permissions:
+Ensure that the user used by the machine-controller has (at least) the following IAM permissions:

 ```json
 {